RudolfVonKrugstein/jshaskell-blog/6_BreakoutImproved/BreakoutImproved.md

 If we would have used "accum" instead of "accum1" in a couple of places, the output of all the game objects would be delayed by 1 and we would not need the "old..." objects.
 This is personal preference, I find the use of the "old.." objects more transparent to what is happening.

+# Conclusion

+I am getting more confortable with haskell and its getting easier for me to read haskell code.
+Netwire seems to be a nice library, but I feel like I have so far only scratched its surface.
+I wonder what cool things one could do if one would use the inner monad.
+Also I wonder how Arrowrized FRP compares with FRP without arrows.
+Unfortantly [reactive banana][reactiveBanana] does not yet work with haste.
+I had a quick peek at [elerea][elerea] but it also needs some PrimOps not supported by haste.

 [last]: http://jshaskell.blogspot.de/2012/09/breakout.html
 [this]:
 [netwire]: http://hackage.haskell.org/package/netwire